datasciencede/final-projects-1-2-3/README.md

 2. Data Loading and Caching:

             A function load_data loads the dataset from a specified file path and caches.
              It for faster access during the app's runtime.

+3. Data Preprocessing:

+                     The preprocess_data function handles cleaning and transforming the dataset:
+                       1.Drops irrelevant columns.
+                       2.Converts categorical variables to numerical values.
+                       3.Cleans and converts monetary columns to floats.
+                       4.Fills missing values with appropriate statistics (mean or median).